 Our convenient on-site lab and imaging services help you and your doctor.
 You can get tested right away, and our doctors will get the information they need to find out what's causing your medical problem and offer you care. diagnose and treat your concern.
 These services are only available if you visit Polyclinic Now.OR

 - Appointments are required and can be scheduled in as little as 15 minutes in advance

 - To schedule a video visit, call 1-206-860-5393

 Polyclinic Now is a walk-in only clinic.
-We see patients by order of arrival and the severity of the injury or illness.
+We see patients based on the order they arrive and on how severe their injury or illness is.
 Wait times depend on how many patients are here.